ahars/spark-prez/README.md

 ```
 to use your web browser

+You need to add connection id obtained from the Twitter developper API in the conf file ```spark/src/main/resources/twitter4j.properties```

 This project contains a way to collect tweets in files to process them when you can't get an access to Internet..

 ### Titanic survivors prediction